By Courtney Hall

 How creative the parents can be with practicing at home can be a huge help though.
 If the parents make piano practice a short consistent part of a daily routine and are really creative about making it feel like fun and games, piano practice is likely to go a lot better.

-For children younger than 1st grade students, make sure they have had at least 3-6 months of just playing around on the piano before starting lessons.
+For children younger than 1st grade students, make sure they have had at least 3-6 months minimum of just playing around on the piano before starting lessons (the longer the better–even years!).
 This is actually very beneficial because they’ll be learning where the high sounds and low sounds are and learning that they can make quiet & loud sounds and short & long sounds (which cuts out several lessons where you have to pay me to teach those basic things when they could be learning it on their own through experimentation and play!)
-And for girls in particular, make sure they have done at least 1 year of a dance class before starting music lessons.
+And for girls in particular, at least 1 year of a dance class before starting music lessons is really beneficial.
 My students who have dance experience almost always seem to do better in piano lessons because they’ve experienced music and rhythm through their body and have already learned how to keep a steady beat necessary for piano playing.
 And most importantly, make sure you are making music a major part of your life at home by listening to classical music, kids songs, pop/rock songs, traditional/folk songs, patriotic songs, etc. very often.
 Singing at home is extremely important too– exploring their voice is the most intimate way to explore music and become aware of pitch that they will hear on other instruments.
 Kids that have been exposed to lots of music at home almost always have an easier time learning piano!
 I also highly recommend enrolling in several semesters of our Preschool Music, Story, & Art Class for ages 4-6.
 Not only does it give kids exposure to music and instruments from around the world, but it also gives them a chance to explore pitch and rhythm that they will need experience with in piano lessons, get comfortable with our school environment, and practice direction following skills needed in lessons.

-So, in short, by age 6 or 7 almost all children are ready for private lessons.
+So, in my experience, starting at age 7 or 8 has been by far the most successful.
+But by age 6, a lot of children are ready for private lessons.
 Occasionally some children are ready by age 4½ or 5.
 And very very rarely, there are some children ready at age 3 or 4.
 Personally, I worry that if you take a risk and start lessons before age 6 just to see if they can handle it and it ends negatively, as they get older, they’ll have it in the back of their head that piano was difficult and boring and be hesitant to give it another try.
 I’d prefer for piano lessons to be a successful and enjoyable experience from the very start for all of my students.